-Today was an eventful birthday.
+I had an eventful birthday.
 Things started off right when I dreamed that Richard Armitage fell madly in love with me.
 After I reluctantly woke up, my husband made me belgian waffles for breakfast and later bbq ribs for lunch.
-Then I was off to a doctor’s appointment that was canceled a few days ago.
-I must have missed any notice of the cancellation while I was busy being loopy on some prescription antihistamines that had about the same effect on me as three glasses of Bushmills.
-Which is why I don’t drink.
-Because I get weird and I forget things.

 In the afternoon, I worked with my editor to come up with a short list of possible titles for my new sci-fi romantic thriller coming from Carina Press next year.
 This was insanely difficult, but they have a point.
 The working title was just that, and it needed something a little more representative of the work as a whole, and something which would communicate to potential readers.
 But, damn, it was like trying to rename your firstborn child.
 Very strange.

 I was presented with an ice cream cake from my husband and kids, and lots of books from my Amazon wishlist, including Mark Twain’s autobiography, Mogworld, and The Duke and the Pirate Queen.
 This was a small affair because the big party with friends and extended family will happen this weekend at an Irish pub.

 I spent some time at the DMV because I waited until the very last day to renew my drivers license.
 (Not really.
 I was actually dropping off a vessel containing an escaped soul…)

 Somewhere, in the middle of all that, I began watching “In Search of Ancient Ireland” and discovered that Bronze Age horns in Ireland sounded exactly like didgeridoos.
 Which might finally explain why I’ve always had an uncanny passion for the sound of a didgeridoo… It’s going way back into those mists of my soul’s distant past…